 - It’s free to use, so you’ll probably want to bookmark the FormatPDF website so you can easily find it next time you need to convert a document.

-- Then, click ‘Select PDF file‘ to manually select your document, or there’s an option to drag and drop your file from its location into the red box.
+- Then, click ‘Select PDF file‘ to select your document manually, or there’s an option to drag and drop your file from its location into the red box.

 - A few moments later, your document will be displayed.
 You should see a confirmation screen similar to the one below.
 You can use the plus and minus icons to zoom in or out, and you can edit your file name in the box directly above ‘Convert to Word.’

-- Click ‘Convert to Word’ once you are satisfied with your file name.
+- Click ‘Convert to Word’ once satisfied with your file name.
 The software will need only a few seconds to convert your document.

 - Your document will download and appear automatically where you receive your downloads.

 Step 2.
 Use An Online Translation Website